-Silicon bronze filler metal is mostly comprised of copper, silicon, tin, iron and zinc.
-The composition of the wire provides some unique benefits such as the ability to weld dissimilar metals together, reduce distortion and provide a visually appealing finish.
+Silicon bronze filler metal mostly consists of copper, silicon, tin, iron and zinc.
+This composition provides some unique benefits such as the ability to weld dissimilar metals together.
+It also reduces distortion and provide a visually appealing finish.

 When braze welding with silicon bronze filler metal, the molten metal bonds the base materials together but does not provide fusion like mild steel filler metal.
-Because of this, silicon bronze can be used for welding together dissimilar materials such as cast iron to steel or stainless steel to steel.
+Because of this, you can use silicon bronze for welding together dissimilar materials such as cast iron to steel.

-The low melting point of silicon bronze also provides a cooler welding process, putting less heat into the material that is being welded.
-Reduction in heat input leads to less distortion and the ability to weld on heat-sensitive materials without compromising the physical properties.
+Another key benefit is the low melting point of silicon bronze, which reduces heat input into the base material.
+As a result, welders get less distortion and the ability to weld on heat-sensitive materials without compromising the physical properties.
 It is ideal for joining thinner metals together, filling gaps, and sheet metal work such as HVAC and auto body welding.

 When done correctly, a silicon bronze weld will have a gold colored finish that provides contrast to the base metal.
-Gold colored welds are often used for aesthetic appeal in metal art applications.
+Welders often use gold colored welds for aesthetic appeal in metal art applications.

 There are a few disadvantages of the MIG brazing process to consider.
-Silicon bronze wire is generally more expensive than mild steel wire.
-Because of its composition, the wire is softer than a mild steel wire, meaning it can occasionally cause bird-nesting or other feeding issues.
+For example, silicon bronze wire is generally more expensive than mild steel wire.
+Also, the wire is softer than a mild steel wire, meaning it can occasionally cause bird-nesting or other feeding issues.
 It also has a lower tensile strength than mild steel wire.

-MIG brazing can be done with short-circuit transfer, and the arc characteristics are similar to a mild steel filler metal arc.
+Welders can MIG braze with short-circuit transfer, and the arc characteristics are similar to a mild steel filler metal arc.

-When setting up your machine for MIG brazing, there are several key components that must be correct to achieve the best results possible.
+When setting up your machine, several key components must be correct to achieve the best results possible.

-- Shielding gas: It is critical that 100% argon shielding gas is used with silicon bronze wire.
+- Shielding gas: It is critical to use 100% argon shielding gas with silicon bronze wire.

 - Drive rolls: Because silicon bronze wire is softer than steel, U-groove drive rolls are recommended, but V-groove drive rolls will also work.